isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/contact-tracing.md

 ![TraceTogether](/images/covid/tracetogether_logo.png 'TraceTogether')

-The TraceTogether programme is a programme to enhance Singapore's efforts to mitigate the spread of COVID-19 through community-driven contact tracing.
+The TraceTogether programme was a programme to enhance Singapore’s efforts to mitigate the spread of COVID-19 through community-driven contact tracing.

-Both the TraceTogether App and the TraceTogether Token work by exchanging short-distance Bluetooth signals between other nearby TraceTogether devices.
-The TraceTogether devices estimate the distance between users, and the duration of such encounters.
-Records of these encounters are stored locally in the user's TraceTogether App or Token in encrypted form, for 25 days (covering the incubation period of the virus as well as time taken for individuals to seek treatment and to be tested for COVID-19), after which it is automatically deleted.
+From 26 April 2022, MOH will stop issuing Health Risk Notices (HRN) to close contacts.
+As HRNs will no longer be issued, COVID-19 cases need not upload their TraceTogether data.
+Their TraceTogether token will also not be collected for data extraction.

-If a user is interviewed by a contact tracer for activity mapping, he can authorise the uploading of his TraceTogether data to Ministry of Health (MOH).
-MOH will then decipher the data and get the mobile numbers of the user's close contacts within a period of time.
-This facilitates the contact tracing process, and enables contact tracers to inform close contacts of confirmed cases more expeditiously.
+Notwithstanding, the public is strongly encouraged to keep the TraceTogether application on their phones as well as their TraceTogether tokens, to enable us to rapidly step up contact tracing should we need to do so again in response to a new Variant of Concern.